-IEEE 802 LMSC follows Czech’s regulatory activities regarding license-exempt short-range devices closely and applauds CTU for developing the latest version of the Radio Spectrum Management Strategy.
+IEEE 802 LMSC follows the Czech Republic’s regulatory activities regarding license-exempt short-range devices closely and applauds CTU for developing the latest version of the Radio Spectrum Management Strategy.
 Please find below the responses of IEEE 802 LMSC to this consultation.

 The use of AFC technology for outdoor and indoor WLAN operations

-Automatic Frequency Control (AFC) technology is a technique that may be used to protect incumbent services for outdoor and indoor operation at standard power (SP) level.
-IEEE 802 LMSC believes that an AFC system can provide effective automated spectrum sharing to enable essential Wi-Fi technology applications and use cases not only for outdoor operation but also indoor operation for the SP level over the lower 6 GHz band (i.e., 5925 MHz to 6425 MHz)..
+Automatic Frequency Control (AFC) technology is a technique that is used to protect incumbent services during outdoor and indoor operation at standard power (SP) level for Wi-Fi operation.
+IEEE 802 LMSC believes that an AFC system can provide effective automated spectrum sharing to enable essential Wi-Fi technology applications and use cases not only for outdoor operation but also indoor operation for the SP level in the entire 6 GHz band (i.e., 5925 MHz to 7125 MHz).

 The USA and Canada have already authorized SP operating mode and started certification of AFC systems.
-The certification process for AFC systems and devices is based on the industry developed recommended compliance specifications,.
-A number of AFC devices and fixed client devices are already certified.
+The certification process for AFC systems and devices is based on industry developed recommended compliance specifications,.
+Many AFC devices and fixed client devices are already certified.

-IEEE 802 LMSC notes the presence of different types of incumbent services in Republic of Czech.
-Our understanding is that existing AFC systems are designed with flexibility built-in specifically to enable the AFC system to be customized based on local requirements.
-Therefore, with proper consideration of protection criteria for the incumbent services, we believe that AFC systems can properly implement the frequency coordination and maximum allowable power settings for AFC devices.
+IEEE 802 LMSC notes the presence of different types of incumbent services in the Czech Republic.
+Our understanding is that existing AFC systems are designed with flexibility built-in specifically to enable an AFC system to be customized based on local requirements.
+Therefore, with proper consideration of protection criteria for the existing incumbent services, we believe that AFC systems can properly implement the frequency coordination and maximum allowable power settings for AFC-enabled devices.
 As an example, in the USA, AFC systems determine frequency and channel availability and maximum permissible power levels for AFC devices considering incumbent fixed services and radio astronomy services.
-AFC systems already taken into account neighboring countries incumbent services at the borders.
+AFC systems already take into account neighboring country incumbent services at the country border.

 AFC systems are designed to automatically calculate and make available, to AFC devices, available frequencies and corresponding permissible transmit power levels.
-AFC systems are required to use the updated incumbent system database to keep the calculations and frequency availability up to date as the 6 GHz incumbents links are changed.
-This means that not only harmful interference to fixed services and broadcasting services are protected by AFC systems, any expansion of such incumbent services over time can be achieved without a need to redesign the AFC systems.
+AFC systems are required to use the updated incumbent system database to keep the calculations and frequency availability up to date as 6 GHz incumbent links are changed.
+This means that fixed services and broadcasting services are protected from harmful interference by AFC systems, and that any expansion of such incumbent services over time can be achieved without a need to redesign the AFC systems.

-As we believe the indoor SP mode could be an important feature in Republic of Czech because of extensive indoor WLAN facilities, IEEE 802 LMSC recommends MIC to include indoor SP mode for its proceedings for AFC systems and SP regulation.
+As we believe the indoor SP mode could be important in the Czech Republic because of extensive indoor WLAN facilities, IEEE 802 LMSC recommends that CTU include indoor SP mode for its proceedings related to AFC systems and SP regulation.
 AFC systems are designed not only to enable SP mode for outdoor operation but also to improve the performance of indoor WLAN systems.
-Considering this, IEEE 802 LMSC recommends MIC to consider authorizing indoor SP mode and allowing AFC systems to incorporate associated Building Entry Loss (BEL) in the AFC system calculations.
-As an example, FCC already accepts request for inclusion of BEL through various waiver requests.
+Considering this, IEEE 802 LMSC recommends CTU to consider authorizing indoor SP mode and allowing AFC systems to incorporate associated Building Entry Loss (BEL) in AFC system calculations.
+As an example, FCC already accepts requests for the inclusion of BEL through various waiver requests.

 6425 MHz to 7125 MHz for license-exempt operations

 IEEE 802 LMSC appreciates CTU’s continuous effort on the harmonization of conditions for the use of the radio spectrum in the upper 6 GHz band (i.e., 6425 MHz to 7125 MHz).
-In considering further allocation in the upper 6 GHz frequency band, IEEE 802 LMSC respectfully asks MIC to consider the following points.
+In considering further allocation of the upper 6 GHz frequency band, IEEE 802 LMSC respectfully asks CTU to consider the following points.